Critically slow operator dynamics in constrained many-body systems

-The operator spread $\sim t^{1/8}$ bounds the charge transport at the critical point, which is obstructed by the same localized regions.
-Our results suggest for the associated critical transport exponent $z_{\mathrm{tr}} \geq 8$, consistent with the numerical findings of Ref.~\cite{morningstar2020_kinetic}.
-We emphasize that while we studied a specific model here, we expect our results to generalize to arbitrary dipole-conserving systems which should share the same universal operator criticality.
-Furthermore, while we focused on the spread of the $C^{(n)}_{ZX}$-OTOC of \eq{eq:3}, the sub-ballistic spread identified in this work is expected to be robust, and should in particular also apply to an OTOC $C^{(n)}_{XX}$ that has no overlap with the system's charge conservation law.
-We show in \cite{suppmat}, Sec.
-B, that for the automaton circuits considered here, the front of the $XX$-OTOC is bounded up to a factor of two by the front of the $ZX$-OTOC.
+While we numerically studied specific automaton circuits, the two main ingredients of our phenomenological description, an ergodic dynamical phase with $z=4$ and a localized dynamical phase, can be found more generally for systems with dipole-conservation~\cite{Guardado20,feldmeier2020anomalous,Sala19,khemani20192d}.
+Scaling properties at the critical point should not be affected by specific model parameters.
+We therefore expect the same critical operator dynamics to apply universally to dipole-conserving chains.
+Furthermore, while we focused on the $C^{(n)}_{ZX}$-OTOC, the sub-ballistic spread is expected to be robust to an arbitrary choice of local operators in \eq{eq:3}.
+Specifically, we show in \cite{suppmat}, Sec.
+B, that for automaton circuits, the front of the $XX$-OTOC is bounded up to a factor of two by the front of the $ZX$-OTOC.

-We expect our results to generalize to other fracton models: For one-dimensional systems conserving all multipole moments up to the $m$-th moment, we conjecture that the above findings are amended by substituting the subdiffusive transport exponents $z \rightarrow 2(m+1)$ that were derived in Refs.~\cite{gromov2020_fractonhydro,feldmeier2020anomalous}.
-Our results pave the way for finding new universality classes of operator growth beyond conventional ballistic spreading, which might bear relevance to fractonic models in higher dimensions~\cite{feldmeier2021_fractondimer} and potentially other constrained systems such as gauge theories or spin ice.\\
+We conjecture that our results also generalize to systems conserving all multipoles up to the $m$-th moment, where the above findings should be amended simply by substituting the subdiffusive transport exponents $z \rightarrow 2(m+1)$, derived in Refs.~\cite{gromov2020_fractonhydro,feldmeier2020anomalous}.
+Our results pave the way for finding new universality classes of operator growth, which might bear relevance to fractonic models in higher dimensions~\cite{feldmeier2021_fractondimer} and other constrained systems.\\

 \textbf{\textit{Acknowledgements.}}-- We thank Giuseppe De Tomasi, David Huse, Alan Morningstar, Frank Pollmann and Pablo Sala for insightful discussions.
 We acknowledge support from the Technical University of Munich - Institute for Advanced Study, funded by the German Excellence Initiative and the European Union FP7 under grant agreement 291763, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy-EXC-2111-390814868, TRR80 and DFG grant No. KN1254/2-1, No. KN1254/1-2, and from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 851161).
 We thank the Nanosystems Initiative Munich (NIM) funded by the German Excellence Initiative and the Leibniz Supercomputing Centre for access to their computational resources.